-- 4.2.1.
-QfG will not commit more than 20% of its statutory capital to a single fund organized by the Manager. - 4.2.2.
-The aggregated investment in venture funds calculated based on cost of investment will never exceed 35% of the statutory capital of QfG. - 4.2.3.
+4.2.1.
+QfG will not commit more than 20% of its statutory capital to a single Fund.

+4.2.2.
+The aggregated investment in Funds calculated based on cost of investment will never exceed 35% of the statutory capital of QfG.

+4.2.3.
 For direct investments in unquoted companies, QfG will invest a maximum of 5% of its NAV (or Corporate Capital if lower) in a single investee company.
 The initial investment in an unquoted company, will be maximum of 2.5% of the NAV (or Corporate Capital if lower).